-28.4 months earlier than submissions to Health Canada and to the EMA, respectively.

-- A more recent paper found the overall median approval time for anticancer drugs and immunomodulators varied across six major regulatory agencies in the EU, the US, Japan, Canada, Switzerland, and Australia, from 240 days (FDA) to 423 days (EMA and Swissmedic) in 2014-2018.23 - The study results show that in the time period between 2011 and 2015 the FDA approved 170 new drugs while the EMA approved only 144.
+- For 37 cancer medicines approved between 2005 and 2013 by Health Canada, the time from date of submission to approval was much longer for the EMA and Health Canada than for the FDA, by an average of 6.7 months and 6.4 months, respectively.17 Submissions to the FDA were also made on average 12.9 and 28.4 months earlier than submissions to Health Canada and to the EMA, respectively. - A recent study reported median approval times for oncology drugs and immunomodulators between 2015 to 2019 were the longest for Swissmedic (450 days) followed by the EMA (419 days), the Australian Therapeutic Goods Administration (TGA) (352 days), Health Canada (345 days), the Japanese Pharmaceuticals and Medical Devices Agency (JPMDA) (284 days) and the FDA (239 days).18 - The study results show that in the time period between 2011 and 2015 the FDA approved 170 new drugs while the EMA approved only 144.
 Furthermore, the FDA had a median review time of 306 days, while at the EMA there was a median review time of 383 days.
 Encouragingly for rare disease patients in the US, there were considerably more orphan drug approvals at the FDA than there were at the EMA.
-43.5% of the approved agents in the US were orphan drugs, while in Europe only 25% were orphan drugs.24 - The OECD recently repeated this analysis for oncology reports, finding that the average delay was 13 months for the EEA, 7 months for the US.25
+43.5% of the approved agents in the US were orphan drugs, while in Europe only 25% were orphan drugs.19 - The OECD recently repeated this analysis for oncology reports, finding that the average delay was 13 months for the EEA, 7 months for the US.20

-For other categories of medicine, the difference may be smaller but the FDA is still faster than the EMA.26
+For other categories of medicine, the difference may be smaller but the FDA is still faster than the $\rm EMA.^{21}$